<img src="https://secure.leadforensics.com/51974.png" style="display:none;">

 What is Procurement?

-Procurement, also referred to as purchasing or the Procurement process, encompasses all the activities surrounding the procurement of products and services that are essential to business operations.
-It goes beyond purchasing: it is about strategic management of suppliers, contracts and budgets.
+Procurement, also referred to as purchasing or the Procurement process, encompasses all activities surrounding the procurement of products and services that are essential for business operations.
+It goes beyond procurement.
+It is about strategic management of suppliers, contracts and budgets.

 It is crucial for organisations that these processes run efficiently.
-Whether you are a Procurement manager looking to add structure or a CPO who wants maximum control over spending: getting a grip on Procurement is the key to success.
+Whether you are a Procurement manager looking to add structure or a CPO who wants maximum control over spending, getting a grip on Procurement is the key to success.
+Modern procurement software helps organisations collaborate better, comply with central agreements and make data-driven decisions.
+Therein lies the difference between reactive procurement and strategic supplier management.

 Why you should optimise the procurement process